bpfeuty/metabolites_article/README.md

 - fig3.f90 and fig3.out are the fortran code and the executable to generate data plotted in Figure3.
 - fig4.f90 and fig4.out are the fortran code and the executable to generate data plotted in Figure4.

-The compilation requires three fortran libraries : lapack minpack seulex.
+The compilation requires three fortran libraries : lapack minpack and seulex.